ENPH

 Enphase Energy Inc. Technology - Solar Investor Relations →

-Over the past 13.2 years, a hypothetical investment of $100 in ENPH would have grown to $546, compared to $576 for the S&P 500.
-ENPH has returned 13.8% annualized vs 14.2% for the index, underperforming the broader market over this period.
+Over the past 13.3 years, a hypothetical investment of $100 in ENPH would have grown to $843, compared to $600 for the S&P 500.
+That represents an annualized return of 17.3% vs 14.4% for the index — confirming ENPH as a market-beating investment and the kind of quality company where buying during 200-week moving average touches has historically been rewarded.

 Free cash flow has been declining at a -48.4% compound annual rate.
 A deteriorating cash flow trend warrants extra scrutiny — the stock may be cheap for a reason.